Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 Following the announcement to declare a new Avian Influenza Prevention Zone the Chief Veterinary Officer for Wales is reminding bird keepers to be prepared ahead of its implementation next Tuesday.

 - Out of Work Service funding extended until 2020

 The scheme will support local community and environmental projects in areas affected by the disposal of waste to landfill.

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 - Statistics & Research

-People who find it difficult to keep their homes warm usually have low incomes.
-They are often the most vulnerable people in our communities.
+People who struggle to heat their homes warm usually have low incomes and are often the most vulnerable people in our communities.
 The latest estimate is that there are 291,000 households living in fuel poverty equivalent to 23% of households in Wales.